autowarefoundation/autoware.universe/f1tenth/readme.md

 3. If you have trouble flashing the Jetpack, you can put the Jetson into `Force Recovery Mode` by using a jumper to connect PINs #9 and #10 of the connector J50 before powering up the Jetson.

-- SD Card Image Method (requires a computer with Internet connection and the ability to read and write SD cards)
+SD Card Image Method:
+(requires a computer with Internet connection and the ability to read and write SD cards)

 1. Download [JetPack 5.1.1](https://developer.nvidia.com/downloads/embedded/l4t/r35_release_v3.1/sd_card_b49/jp511-xnx-sd-card-image.zip/)